 Driven by concerns about future inflation and thus rising bond yields.
 Furthermore, above all, the FED is talking about cutting back on support purchases of bonds and future interest rate increases.

 Evergrande, the Chinese real estate company, is also causing global concern.
 The state authorities learned an expensive lesson in connection with Lehman and I don't think the Chinese state will let the company go under completely.
 However, it will sting and sting in some portfolios before the smoke clears.
 The price of Evergrande's bonds has fallen into bankruptcy status.
 The bond market expects a default and that the assets are worth approx. 25% in the event of a bankruptcy today (see graph below).
-The Chinese government has, after all, tightened credit for a few years and now we see very clearly what can happen when highly leveraged companies can no longer get hold of cheap loans.
+After all, the Chinese government has tightened credit for a few years and now we see very clearly what can happen when highly leveraged companies can no longer get hold of cheap loans.

 Can it happen in Sweden?